svalente317/sanka/docs/Builtin-Types.md

     var s = new String(arr);
 ~~~

-Of course, an application may choose to interpret these bytes as UTF-8
+An application may choose to interpret these bytes as ASCII, UTF-8,
-characters or Unicode characters or etc., but this support is not
-built into the language.
+etc., but this support is not built into the language.

-The `String` class has the usual methods that you'd expect: `size()`,
-`substring()`, `indexOf()`, etc. The exact list of methods and
-signatures is outside the scope of this document.

 Since `String` is builtin to the language, it supports the comparison
 operators `==`, `<`, `>`, etc. These work by doing a byte-by-byte
 comparison between two Strings.
 The bytes have no particular meaning
 as characters or letters.
-They are just numbers.
-For example, if
+They are compared as integers.
-string `s1` starts with byte 65, and string `s2` starts with byte 132,
-then `s1 < s2`.

 If `s1` and `s2` are the same sequence of bytes, then `s1 == s2`.

 The `+` operator joins two strings into a new string.
-* Support adding strings to primitive types?
-* Support adding strings to instances of user-defined classes by
-  implicitly calling `toString()`?
+If a string is
+added to a primitive numeric type, then that number is converted to a
+string (in base 10) and added to the string.

+The `String` class has these methods:
+* `int length()` Return the number of bytes in the string
+* `byte byteAt(int n)` Return the n'th byte in the string
+* `int indexOf(byte b)` Return the index of the first occurrence of `b`
+* `int find(String s)` Return the index of the first occurrence of `s`
+* `boolean startsWith(String s)` Return true if this string starts with `s`
+* `boolean endsWith(String s)` Return true if this string ends with `s`
+* `String substring(int beginIndex, int endIndex)` Return a substring

 ## Array